Arcadia-Science/ramanalysis/README.md

 # ramanalysis

-This repo contains a Python package called `ramanalysis`, the main purpose of which is to facilitate processing Raman spectroscopy data.
+This repository contains a Python package called `ramanalysis`, the main purpose of which is to facilitate reading Raman spectroscopy data from a variety of instruments by unifying the way the spectral data is loaded.

 <!-- Currently, this package supports loading spectral data from two different Raman spectrometers:
 - [OpenRAMAN](https://www.open-raman.org/)